Steamed Shrimp Cocktail

 add the uncooked shrimp to the steamer pot.

+Prepare the steamer by adding water to the bottom of the pan.
 Add the shrimp to the steamer tray or steaming basket.
 Cover the shrimp with the steamer pot lid.

 steamed shrimp in a steamer pot.